BeyondRobotix/AUAV-DroneCAN/README.md

 #include <Arduino.h>
 #include <dronecan.h>

+DroneCAN dronecan;

+/*
+This function is called when we receive a CAN message, and it's accepted by the shouldAcceptTransfer function.
+We need to do boiler plate code in here to handle parameter updates and so on, but you can also write code to interact with sent messages here.
+*/
+static void onTransferReceived(CanardInstance *ins, CanardRxTransfer *transfer) {

+    DroneCANonTransferReceived(dronecan, ins, transfer);
+}

+/*
+For this function, we have to sign the signaure of any messages we want to recieve.
+We do the boilerplate handling for parameters etc. See main.cpp for an example on how to handle this.
+ */
 static bool shouldAcceptTransfer(const CanardInstance *ins,
                                  uint64_t *out_data_type_signature,
                                  uint16_t data_type_id,
                                  CanardTransferType transfer_type,
-                                 uint8_t source_node_id);
+                                 uint8_t source_node_id)
-static void onTransferReceived(CanardInstance *ins, CanardRxTransfer *transfer);

-DroneCAN dronecan;
+{

+    return false || DroneCANshoudlAcceptTransfer(ins, out_data_type_signature, data_type_id, transfer_type, source_node_id);
+}

 void setup()
 {
-    // Do your usual Arduino sensor initialisation here dronecan.init(onTransferReceived, shouldAcceptTransfer);
+    // Do your usual Arduino sensor initialisation here

+    dronecan.init(onTransferReceived, shouldAcceptTransfer);
 }

 void loop()
 {
-    // Read your sensor data, and compose dronecan messages here dronecan.cycle();
+    // Read your sensor data, and compose dronecan messages here

+    dronecan.cycle();
 }

-void onTransferReceived(CanardInstance *ins, CanardRxTransfer *transfer) {
-    // describes what to do with received DroneCAN messages }

-bool shouldAcceptTransfer(const CanardInstance *ins,
-                          uint64_t *out_data_type_signature,
-                          uint16_t data_type_id,
-                          CanardTransferType transfer_type,
-                          uint8_t source_node_id)
-{
-    // can be used to filter what is passed to onTransferReceived }
 ```

 ## Support

-If you get stuck with this repository, the discussions section will allow people to help out.
+If you get stuck with this repository, the discussions section will allow us to help out.

 For dedicated engineering support on your application, contact [admin@beyondrobotix.com](admin@beyondrobotix.com).

 ## Repository structure

-This repository is designed to be cloned and run straight away using the example application in ./src/main.cpp
+This repository is designed to be cloned and run straight away using the example application in ./src/main.cpp.

 All 3 of the following libraries are required: